Can A Resistance Band Break And Snap Back?

 So how far is too far when you are using your resistance bands?

-Remember a resistance band is just a big rubber band.
-So, like a rubber band if you pull and stretch it to far it will break and snap back at you.
+Remember, a resistance band is just a big rubber band.
+If you pull and stretch it too far, it will break and snap back at you.

 Never pull the resistance band more than 3 times the resting length of the band.

-When the band is at a point that you cannot progress the exercise, because the band will not go any further.
-STOP.
+When the band is at a point where you cannot progress the exercise because it will not go any further, STOP.

 Do not try to continue to pull the band.
 You will begin to weaken it and cause damage to the band.
 Just like the rubber band.
 It will begin to break down over time.